bigpel66/42-cursus/circle-02/miniRT/README.md

 9. Anti-Aliasing is available.

-10. Sampling count for the Anti-Aliasing, the number of threads for calculating pixels, size of the screen, etc are controlled by Macro Constatns on the Header File.
+10. Sampling count for the Anti-Aliasing, the number of threads for calculating pixels, size of the screen, etc are controlled by Macro Constants on the Header File.

 # 7. Demo